Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Results

 To further demonstrate the effectiveness of the user-specific calibration parameters, Experiment~\expBothDiff{} uses the difference of the two axes (visual minus optical) for both the left and right eyes.
 This experiment achieves an \gls{eer} of \num{0.27}\% and a $\text{FRR}_{0.002\%}$ of \num{45.6}\%.
 These results were still substantially better than the visual axis baseline but worse than when using both axes together.

-\paragraph{(RQ3) Training epochs and minibatch size.} We found that increasing the number of training epochs from~\num{100} to~\num{1000} yielded a large improvement in performance; however, given the large size of the GazePro dataset, this required more than \num{3}~weeks to train on a single NVIDIA V100 GPU.
+\paragraph{(RQ3) Training epochs and minibatch size.} We found that increasing the number of training epochs from~\num{100} to~\num{1000} yielded a large improvement in performance.
 Simultaneously increasing the minibatch size from $m=256$ to $m=1024$ further improved performance.